-Whatever your style, these are nine of the best apps and sites for finding local guides and tours.
+Whatever your style, these are the best apps and sites for finding local guides and tours.
 Be sure to check them out before you head to the travel agent!

 ToursByLocals helps you find tours or guides in 159 countries around the world, with tours typically charged per experience rather than per hour.

 While some of the prices seem a bit high (for example, day tours in Western European cities typically run in the hundreds of dollars), they’re much more affordable when split with a larger group.

 The tour guides let you know the maximum number of participants per experience, typically ranging between two and ten people.
 You can see itineraries and reviews for each tour, along with a brief biography of the guide, including the languages they speak.